Think about the last time you were walking in an old-growth forest.

 That’s why, if you want to engage in any landscape regeneration, you’ll need help from fungi.
 In this post, you’ll learn how to work harmoniously with them to establish your thriving food forest.

 First, however, let’s consider the fungi you’ll need…

 Types of fungi you’ll need in your food forest

-We place fungi into four basic categories: saprophytic (decomposing), parasitic, mycorrhizal, and endophytic, all depending upon how they nourish themselves.
-But, there are some species that employ more than one strategy, making them difficult to categorize.
+We place fungi into four basic categories: saprophytic (decomposing), parasitic, mycorrhizal, and endophytic, depending on how they nourish themselves.
+But, some species employ more than one strategy, making them difficult to categorize.

-Although parasitic and endophytic fungi play an important role in plant and ecosystem health, in this guide I will concentrate on the benefits of decomposing and mycorrhizal fungi, since we can cultivate them easily and understand them far better than the other two categories.
+Although parasitic and endophytic fungi play an essential role in plant and ecosystem health, in this guide, I will concentrate on the benefits of decomposing and mycorrhizal fungi since we can cultivate them easily and understand them far better than the other two categories.

 Decomposing fungi: nature’s recyclers